andrew-reid-cra/test-code/CONTRIBUTING.md

 Thank you for investing in RADAR.
 The project powers mission-critical capture pipelines, so every change must preserve throughput, observability, and security.

 ## Branching and Commit Strategy
-- Develop on short-lived feature branches named eature/<slug> or ix/<issue>; keep main releasable at all times.
+- Develop on short-lived feature branches named Feature/<slug> or Fix/<issue>; keep main releasable at all times.
 - Rebase before opening a pull request to avoid merge commits in history.
-- Use [Conventional Commits](https://www.conventionalcommits.org/) with a clear scope when it adds value (eat(capture): ...).
+- Use [Conventional Commits](https://www.conventionalcommits.org/) with a clear scope when it adds value (Feat(capture): ...).
 - Commit message template (adapt the body to your change):
   `
   docs: add/update complete RADAR documentation suite (ops, dev, telemetry, upgrade)